karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 ![vs-dump-debug](/img/vs-dump-debug.png)

-Keep im mind that a dump it's a snapshot of you application in a concrete point of time, so you can't debug the application, but what we can do is select "Debug > Windows > Threads" to get a full list of all the active threads the time we capture the dump.
+Keep im mind that a dump it's a snapshot of you application in a concrete point of time, so you can't debug the application, but what we can do is select "Debug > Windows > Threads" to get a  list of what were the threads doing at the time we captured the dump.

-And as you can see on the next screenshot, looks suspicious the amount of threads that are on the "sleep" state.
+And as you can see on the next screenshot, it looks suspicious the amount of threads that are on the "Sleep" state.

 ![vs-dump-threads-view](/img/vs-dump-threads-view.png)

-Another thing we can do is select "Debug > Windows > Parallel Stacks" and it gives a view of what's happening with the threads.
+Another thing we can do is select "Debug > Windows > Parallel Stacks" and it gives us a more graphical view of what's happening with the threads.

 ![vs-dump-parallel-stacks](/img/vs-dump-parallel-stacks.png)

 In this case we can see that there are 74 threads grouped on 2 stacks, if we take a deeper look at those stacks we recognize that "BlockingThreadsService.Run" is a function of our app, if we double click on it, Visual Studio will take us there.

-> *To navigate from the Parallel Stacks window to the source code we need to enable the microsoft symbols server and also have the application symbols.*
+> *To navigate from the Parallel Stacks window to the source code we need to enable the microsoft symbols server and also have access to the application symbols.*

+Visual Studio will take us to what command was the thread executing after double-clicking on the "BlockingThreadsService.Run" on the Parallel Stacks windows

 ![vs-dump-task-waitall](/img/vs-dump-task-waitall.png)

-And with a quick glance we can see that all those threads and stopped in the "Task.WaitAll", so it pretty clear that something wrong might be have happened with those 2 tasks.
+It seems that the thread was stopped in the "Task.WaitAll" command.

-If we keep searching a little bit further and take a look at this particlar thread call stack, we will see that Task1 is blocked on the lock statement
+If we keep diggingg a little bit further and take a look at this thread call stack, we will see that Task1 is blocked on the lock statement

 ![vs-dump-task-lock](/img/vs-dump-task-lock.png)

+It's pretty clear there is some bad code on the "BlockingThreadsService.Run" function that is blocking threads, so now we can try to fix it.
-And with that, we have found our performance issue and now we can fix it!
+I'm not going to fix it in this post, we have found the performance issue and now we can move on to another one.

-# Profiling the ``/high-cpu`` endpoint
+# Profiling the _/high-cpu_ endpoint

-## 1. Use ``dotnet-counters`` to investigate possible issues
+## 1. Using _dotnet-counters_ to investigate possible performance issues

-We're going to do the same steps we did on the previous performance issue:
+We're going to follow the same steps we did on the previous performance issue:
-- launch ``dotnet-counters``
+- Launch ``dotnet-counters``
 - Apply some load with ``bombardier`` to the ``/high-cpu`` endpoint
 - Monitor the counters looking for something that doesn't seems right.

-Here's how the counters look like 60 seconds after the load test began:
+These are the counter values after applying load to the endpoint during 60 seconds (load test midpoint):
 ```bash
 [Microsoft.AspNetCore.Hosting]
     Current Requests                                               4